alanlivio/docxreviews2txt/README.md

 # docxreviews2txt

-Extract reviews, changes and comments from a docx file as plan text.
+Extract review changes and comments from a docx file as plan text.
-It is useful to review pdf files in Word.
+It is useful when reviewing a pdf files imported as Word.
-You can convert pdf to docx using Word itself or [pdf2docx](https://pypi.org/project/pdf2docx/).

 ## How to install?